With the current web pages, my library handles patron authentication outside Relais, is this approach still available with the Relais Portal?

 Can the wording used for the request status, e.g., Submitted, In Process, On Loan, Unfilled, Complete, be modified?

 Yes you can change the wording to suit local requirements.
-Please submit a Support ticket for a configuration change.
+Please contact OCLC Support for a configuration change.
 Indicate the current word(s) and the word(s) you would like to change to.

 In what format and what size should the logo be for the Relais Header?